AdobeDocs/experience-manager-cloud-manager.en/help/using/cloud-manager-faqs.md

 ## Are we allowed to use SNAPSHOT in the version of the Maven project?
 How does versioning of the packages and bundle jar files work for stage and production deploys? {#snapshot-version}

-1. For dev deploys, the Git branch `pom.xml` files must contain `-SNAPSHOT` at the end of the `<version>` value.
+1. For developer deployments, the Git branch `pom.xml` files must contain `-SNAPSHOT` at the end of the `<version>` value.
 This allows subsequent deployment where the version does not change to still get installed.
-In dev deployments, no automatic version is added or generated for the maven build.
+In developer deployments, no automatic version is added or generated for the maven build.

-1. In stage and production deployment, an automatic version is generated as documented [here](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/managing-code/activating-maven-project.html?lang=en#managing-code).
+1. In Stage and Production deployment, an automatic version is generated as documented [here](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/managing-code/activating-maven-project.html?lang=en#managing-code).

-1. For custom versioning in stage and production deploys, set a 3 part proper maven version like `1.0.0`.
+1. For custom versioning in Stage and Production deployments, set a 3 part proper maven version like `1.0.0`.
 Increase the version each time you have to do another deploy to production.

 1. Cloud Manager automatically adds its version to Stage and Production builds and even creates a Git branch.
 No special configuration is required.
 If step 3 above is skipped, the deployment would still work fine and a version would automatically be set.